-A Management System is the framework of policies, processes, and procedures used by an organization to ensure that it can fulfil all the tasks required to achieve its objectives.
+A Management System is the framework of an organization’s policies, processes, and procedures to ensure that it can fulfill all the tasks required to achieve its objectives.

 Good Management Practices (GMPs) ensure that products are consistently produced and controlled according to quality standards.
 It is designed to minimize the risks involved in any organization that cannot eliminate through testing the final product.

 Traceability is the capability to trace something in some cases.
 It is interpreted as verifying an item’s history, location, or application using documented recorded identification.

 PS:5241-2013 General Requirements for the Accreditation Body Accrediting Halal Certification Bodies.

 PS:4992-2016 Conformity Assessment Requirements for bodies providing Halal Certification (R)

 PS:3733-2019 Halal Management Systems: Requirements for any organization in the food chain (R)